Developer Guide - 2.3.1.1

 Coordinate c = UniversalTransverseMercator.ConvertUTMtoLatLong(utm);

-You may change or pass a custom ellipsoid by using the Equatorial Radius (Semi-Major Axis) and Inverse of Flattening of the datum.
-This will cause UTM/MGRS conversions to be based on the new ellipsoid.
+You may change or pass a custom ellipsoid by using the Equatorial Radius (Semi-Major Axis) and Inverse of Flattening of the or

 Note Regarding Datums: When setting a custom "ellipsoid" you aren't truly setting a datum point, but a reference ellipsoid.